rust-lang/book/src/ch17-01-futures-and-syntax.md

 > function which runs a future to completion the way `trpl::run` does.

-Let’s put these pieces together and see how we can write concurrent code, by calling `page_title_for` with two different URLs passed in from the command line and racing it.
+Let’s put these pieces together and see how we can write concurrent code, by calling `page_title` with two different URLs passed in from the command line and racing them.

 <Listing number="17-5" caption="" file-name="src/main.rs">